Display-Lab/psdo/DICTIONARY.md

 A represented element that is born by a member of an acribee set. http://purl.obolibrary.org/obo/psdo_0000084
 ## ascribee set
-A represented set where the attributes of the mark are about entities that have attributed performance data. http://purl.obolibrary.org/obo/psdo_0000018
+A represented set where the mark attributes are about entities that have attributed performance data. http://purl.obolibrary.org/obo/psdo_0000018
 ## attribute
 "An information carrier that can be measured, observed, or logged."